Variational Gaussian Approximation in Replica Analysis of Parametric Models: Introduction

 \section{Introduction}

-The statistical mechanics analysis of learning and inference from examples has a long history, starting with the seminal work of Seung, Somplinsky and Tishby in the early 1990s \cite{PhysRevLett.65.1683,PhysRevA.45.6056}.
+The statistical mechanics analysis of learning and inference from examples has a long history, starting with the seminal work of Sompolinsky, Tishby, and Seung in the early 1990s \cite{PhysRevLett.65.1683,PhysRevA.45.6056}.
 Since then, such approaches have become a standard topic in the statistical mechanics of disordered systems \cite{engel2001statistical,10.1093/acprof:oso/9780198509417.001.0001}.
 One of the central analytical tools in this line of research is the replica method \cite{doi:10.1142/0271,doi:10.1142/13341,MAL-105}.
 It provides a powerful method to evaluate the average behavior of statistical quantities such as free energy and prediction error.
 Unlike classical learning theory, which often yields only bounds for those quntities \cite{Shalev-Shwartz_Ben-David_2014}, the replica method can give sharp predictions.

 Despite its strength, the replica method has a major limitation.
 To take quenched averages analytically, one usually has to assume highly idealized data-generating distributions.
 This simplification is required even in problems as basic as the standard linear regression.
 Hence, the replica method has been regarded as a mathematical technique for guessing exact solutions under highly restricted conditions, rather than a tool for predicting universal structures of learning and inference, or for describing the behavior of them in realistic data, although some exceptions exist \cite{NIPS2000_ed519dac, NIPS2001_26f5bd4a,malzahn2002statistical, malzahn2003learning,Malzahn_2005,10.21468/SciPostPhys.4.6.040, NEURIPS2021_9704a4fc, yoshino2020complex,yoshino2023spatially}.